Skip to main content

 01

-Components, dependencies, risk zones, interfaces and likely failure points.
+Components, dependencies, risk zones, interfaces and potential rupture points.
 You finally know what you are deciding on.

 02